 Theory U: Leading From the Future As It Emerges

 For me the best theories and models are those that capture what I’ve already experienced and applied in real life.
 They help me make sense of what I’ve been through and better explain it to others.
-I recognised Theory U as the process I’ve been through first finding my place in South Africa followed by the process of opening up to the inner city perspective.
+Having completed the MITx u.lab courses Leading Change in Times of Disruption and Leading from The Emerging Future, I recognise Theory U as the process I’ve been through first finding my place in South Africa followed by the process of opening up to the inner city perspective resulting in the establishment of Flying Cows of Jozi.

 “Building upon two decades of action research at MIT, Theory U shows how individuals, teams, organizations and large systems can build the essential leadership capacities needed to address the root causes of today’s social, environmental, and spiritual challenges.
 In essence, Theory U shows how to update the operating code in our societal systems through a shift in consciousness from ego-system to eco-system awareness.”